 Living in my coin pocket, retention wasn’t a huge concern.
-But it’s built for a lanyard, and has a large loop at the end that is completely firm, and would not break.
+But it’s built for a lanyard and has a large loop at the end that is completely firm and would not break.
 The chain would definitely go first….
 There is no pocket clip for this light (nor should there be.)
-Titanium version of this light has slightly different tailcap, and a real split ring spot.
+The Titanium version of this light has a slightly different tailcap and a real split ring spot.

 The little spot for a necklace is useful for holding the light if the need is just right.
 Thought I bet that need would be quite rare.
 It does work!

-As there is no crenelations on the bezel, standing the light on it’s head doesn’t spill light (unlike here which is spilling just because of the table.)
+As there are no crenelations on the bezel, standing the light on its head doesn’t spill light (unlike here which is spilling just because of the table.)